11mahek/AI-powered-career-counselor/README.md

 4. Deployment: Streamlit Community Cloud

 🚀 How It Works
-1.Enter your age and interest
+1. Enter your age and interest
-2.Take a personality quiz
+2. Take a personality quiz
-3.Get AI-generated career suggestions
+3. Get AI-generated career suggestions
-4.Analyze your skill gaps with extra inputs like hobbies and learning habits 5.Enter your dream career and get a detailed personalized roadmap 6.View a short personality insight powered by AI 7.Download your roadmap as a PDF and get bonus career tips
+4. Analyze your skill gaps with extra inputs like hobbies and learning habits
+5. Enter your dream career and get a detailed personalized roadmap
+6. View a short personality insight powered by AI
+7. Download your roadmap as a PDF and get bonus career tips

 📦 Setup Instructions
 1. Clone this repository